Masmiseim36/nxpSDK/boards/evkmimx8mm/demo_apps/sai_low_power_audio/readme.txt

 ******************
 NOTE
 ******************
-1. The 48/96/192/384/768kHz, stereo, 16/24/32bit for PCM and DSD64/128/256/512 Music stream are supported
+1. The 16/32bit for PCM and DSD64/128/256/512( DSD playabck only supported by ak4497 codec) Music stream are supported
-2. Only ak4497 codecs on the audio board supported.
+2. The wm8524 codec on the EVK board and the ak4497 codec on the audio board are both supported, but please note that only one codec can be used at the same time which is determained by the macro "APP_SRTM_CODEC_WM8524_USED" and "APP_SRTM_CODEC_AK4497_USED" in app_srtm.h.
 3. Since the  DSD files are typically large, users could create a new large size patition in the SD card to place the music files.
-4. After M4 running, please make sure the linux kernel is boot up, then press "s" or "S" to start the demo.
+4. After M core running, please make sure the linux kernel is boot up, then press "s" or "S" to start the demo.
-5. If there is no audio playback, the M4 will enter the STOP mode, then the whole system would enter DSM mode once A53 suspend.
+5. If there is no audio playback, the M core will enter the STOP mode, then the whole system would enter DSM mode once A53 suspend.
     Press the ON/OFF button on the EVK board, could wakeup A53 core;
 6. Please make sure here exists xxx.wav file in the SD card.
     If the music file is placed at the Windows FAT32 paritions, after the linux kernel boot up and logged as root,